Do you want to become a professional and successful fashion designer this year? Do you want to start a profitable fashion design business?

 13. In Designing Your Shop Always Put Your Clients in Mind

-Consider your targeted customers before you start painting the walls and picking out furniture, ensure that your design goes in line with the type of clients that you will like to attract.
+Consider your targeted customers before you paint the walls and picking out furniture, ensure that your design goes in line with the type of clients that you would like to attract.

 To make customers feel comfortable in your shop you have to make it a place they will want to visit often.

 If your target customers are the youth, then go for bold colours and furniture.

 You can also go for a modern, classy and sophisticated look.

 You should adhere to shaping your design around your targeted customer base.